 But when it comes to actual Aussie tonewoods, for me, so far it comes down to two choices – blackwood and Queensland maple.
 Tasmanian blackwood has been very well marketed and is highly sought after, but its basically the same as the blackwood that grows in much of Australia.
+Some claim the Tassie stuff is superior, but I’ve not seen enough to say.
 Blackwood is pretty similar to Hawaiian koa, another mahogany type of timber that makes nice instruments.
 Queensland maple isn’t maple.
 Actually, its much more like a medium weight mahogany, and the old stuff, like the stuff I’ve been buying makes for great backs, sides and necks.

 On a trip to the Sunshine Coast earlier this year, I met David Linton.
 David lives up near Maleny – a lovely little tourist town up in the mountains.
 I had no intention of buying wood on that trip.
 It all started by chatting to the owner of a bookshop on Maleny high street – she picked up on my accent (she’s from the Scottish borders) we got talking, and I mentioned I made guitars for a living.
 “Oh” she said “You should go and see David Linton who runs the timber gallery down the street, I’m sure he cuts woods for guitar makers.”